dotnet/docs/docs/framework/wcf/diagnostics/wmi/index.md

 > [!CAUTION]
 > If you use the .NET Framework provided methods to programmatically access WMI data, you should be aware that such methods may throw exceptions when the connection is established.
 The connection is not established during the construction of the <xref:System.Management.ManagementObject> instance, but on the first request involving actual data exchange.
 Therefore, you should use a `try..catch` block to catch the possible exceptions.

  You can change the trace and message logging level, as well as message logging options for the `System.ServiceModel` trace source in WMI.
 This can be done by accessing the [AppDomainInfo](appdomaininfo.md) instance, which exposes these Boolean properties: `LogMessagesAtServiceLevel`, `LogMessagesAtTransportLevel`, `LogMalformedMessages`, and `TraceLevel`.
 Therefore, if you configure a trace listener for message logging, but set these options to `false` in configuration, you can later change them to `true` when the application is running.
-This will effectively enable message logging at runtime.
-Similarly, if you enable message logging in your configuration file, you can disable it at runtime using WMI.
+This will effectively enable message logging at run time.
+Similarly, if you enable message logging in your configuration file, you can disable it at run time using WMI.

  You should be aware that if no message logging trace listeners for message logging, or no `System.ServiceModel` trace listeners for tracing are specified in the configuration file, none of your changes are taken into effect, even though the changes are accepted by WMI.
 For more information on properly setting up the respective listeners, see [Configuring Message Logging](../configuring-message-logging.md) and [Configuring Tracing](../tracing/configuring-tracing.md).
 The trace level of all other trace sources specified by configuration is effective when the application starts, and cannot be changed.